Rhythm Is a Dancer

-"Rhythm Is a Dancer" is a song by German Eurodance group Snap!, released in March 1992 by Arista and Logic Records as the second single from their second studio album, The Madman's Return (1992); it features vocals by American singer Thea Austin.
-The song was written by German producers Michael Münzing and Luca Anzilotti (under the pseudonyms Benito Benites, John "Virgo" Garrett III) and by Austin, and produced by the first two.
-It was an international success, topping the charts in France, Ireland, Italy, Netherlands, Germany, and the United Kingdom.
-The single also reached the top-five on the US Billboard Hot 100 and number one on the Billboard Dance Club Songs chart.
-It spent six weeks at the top of the UK Singles Chart, becoming the second biggest-selling single of 1992.
-Its accompanying music video was directed by Howard Greenhalgh and filmed in Florida, the US.
+"Rhythm Is a Dancer" is a song by German Eurodance group Snap!, released in March 1992 by Arista and Logic Records as the second single from their second studio album, The Madman's Return (1992).
+It features vocals by American singer Thea Austin.
+The song is written by Benito Benites, John "Virgo" Garrett III (aliases for German producers Michael Münzing and Luca Anzilotti) and Austin, and produced by Benites and Garrett III.
+It was an international success, topping the charts of 11 countries.
+The single also entered the top five of the US Billboard Hot 100 and peaked at number one on the Billboard Dance Club Play chart.
+It spent six weeks atop the UK Singles Chart, becoming the second-biggest-selling single of 1992 in the UK.
+Its accompanying music video was directed by Howard Greenhalgh and filmed in Florida.

 "Rhythm Is a Dancer" was originally not planned to be released as a single.
 Good club reactions to the track made Snap!'s German label, Logic, change their minds.
 Logic arranged a private test at its own discotheque, the Omen, to see how well the public responded to the new song.
 This is where the instant club appeal of "Rhythm Is a Dancer" first came to notice.
 Rapper Turbo B, who rejected the song when he first heard it, would go on to add a rap stanza to the track.
 Snap! won the 1992 Echo Award for the Best Selling Single of the Year with "Rhythm Is a Dancer".